eric-blake/Bloom/README.md

     <img src="assets/Documentation/W3C CSS Validator.PNG" alt="Screenshot of W3C CSS Validator results">

 * Accessibility
-    * I confirmed that the colors and fonts used are easy to read and accessible by running it through lighthouse in devtools.
+    * I confirmed that the colors and fonts used are easy to read and accessible by running it through Google Chrome lighthouse in devtools.
      #### Desktop
      <img src="assets/Documentation/lighthouse-desktop.PNG" alt="Screenshot of Lighthouse desktop report">